kbhagi/C_Sharp_Fundamentals/README.md

 As the number of classes grow, we need a way to partition an application.
 That's where Assembly comes into play.
 An assembly is a container for related namespaces.PHysically is a file under disk which can be executable or dll
 Compiler buils one or more assembly based on how your partition your code.

-AssemblyInfo.s is an identification for the assemboly that will be produced as a result of compilation.
+AssemblyInfo.cs is an identification for the assemboly that will be produced as a result of compilation.
 That is the result of When we compile an application you get an executable that is the assebmly

 App.config is a settings for an application. like connection to database

 Using statement to import code from different namespaces.
 Every class you create has a class called Program.
 Main method is entry point to application.
 When you run our applicatino clr executes code inside main method.

-Method have input and output.
+Methods have input and output.